protonemedia/laravel-splade-docs/title-meta.md

 SEO::canonical('https://splade.dev');
 ```

-If you don't want to automatically set the canonical URL to the current URL, you may disable this in the `splade-seo.php` config file by setting the `auto_canonical_link` key to `false`.
+Suppose you don't want to automatically set the canonical URL to the current URL.
+You may disable this in the `splade-seo.php` config file by setting the `auto_canonical_link` key to `false`.

 ## Open Graph tags